Lakorthus/100-days-of-code/README.md

 **Today's Progress**: Today I went back to the beginning when I had sleepless nights working on my skills in HTML and CSS with frontmentor.io.

-I also have learned at school Agile methodology and how to use it in my daily life.
+I also have learned at @theSchoolOfCode  Agile methodology and how to use it in my daily life.

 **Thoughts**: I had forgotten how fun is to build a website from scratch.